Fortune-Ndlovu/git-repo/README.md

 # git-repo!

-we are creating example of using GIT
+We are playing with Git commands!